KaiNorberg/PatchworkOS/README.md

 The first example is sockets, specifically how to create and use local seqpacket sockets.

 To create a local seqpacket socket, you open the `/net/local/seqpacket` file.
-This is eqvalent to calling `socket(AF_LOCAL, SOCK_SEQPACKET, 0)` in POSIX systems.
-The opened file can be read to return the "ID" of the newly created socket, which is a string that uniquely identifies the socket, more on this later.
+This is equivalent to calling `socket(AF_LOCAL, SOCK_SEQPACKET, 0)` in POSIX systems.
+The opened file can be read to return the "ID" of the newly created socket which is a string that uniquely identifies the socket, more on this later.

 PatchworkOS provides several helper functions to make file operations easier, but first we will show how to do it without any helpers: